Edouard1000/P4_LEPL1507/README.md

 tests : contains tests files for various uses

-Run : "python f.py" to
+Run : "python main.py" to find the optimal routes to keep